JoshuaDRoca/JoshuaDRoca.github.io/README.md

 ### A little about me.

-Currently I am a senior at Clayton State University (CSU), and my major is Computer Science!
-I plan on graduating in May 2024, so I'm currently looking for associate level postions in software development.
-My focus is to be part of a Product Development or Quality Assurance team, both of those fields really interest me!
+Currently, I am a senior at Clayton State University (CSU) majoring in Computer Science, which means I plan on graduating in May 2024!
+I'm currently looking for associate level postions in software development with a focus on Product Development or Quality Assurance.
+I have most of my experience using Java, Python, and JavaScript, but I'm always looking for ways to work on my SQL, HTML, and CSS!
+Currently, I'm doing most of my learning with front-end development, and I plan to utilize my personal projects for bettering my understanding of the total lifecycle of a software product.
+Manual and automation testing are more areas I plan on growing in during my work on personal projects!

-I have most of my experience using Java, Python, and JavaScript; I have also used the React framework, and I'm hoping to learn more by using it more often!
 Here are a few tables that show my skills and knowledge:

 #### Technical Skills